hemant3434/PlanitTripAdvisory/doc/sprint2/sprint2.md

   - `story 2` Each event in itinerary has delete button

 **Logan Chester**:
+  - `story 3` Display method of transportation as multiple different selectable options
   - `story 4` A maximum distance can be set using a slider
   - `story 5` A maximum budget can be specified using a slider